 Participants will learn how to:

-- identify next steps needed to launch your venture
+- Identify the next steps needed to launch your venture

-- identify customers most likely to bring you rst revenue
+- Identify customers most likely to bring you first revenue

 Teams will receive:

-- 7 weeks of training on the Business Model Canvas and Customer Discovery Process
+- Training on the Business Model Canvas and Customer Discovery Process

-- up to $3,000 to support customer discovery and development of minimum viable product
+- Up to $4,000* to support customer discovery and development of minimum viable product

 Entrepreneurial Lead (EL): The EL is responsible for driving the process of Customer Discover and Business Model development, and may also recruit additional students to participate in the team.
 On faculty-led teams, the EL is typically a postdoctoral researcher, graduate student, or undergraduate student, who possesses the relevant technical knowledge and a deep commitment to investigate the commercial landscape surrounding the innovation, and is responsible for leading the development of the business model for the product or technology proposed.
 On student led teams, the EL is the student who acts as the point person during the length of the program, makes presentations on behalf of the group, and takes responsibility for group performance.